ACORN International

-ACORN International is a federation of member-based community organizations that is active in the UK, Canada, Peru, Argentina, Mexico, India, Kenya, the Dominican Republic, Honduras, South Korea, Czech Republic and Italy.
-The membership currently numbers approximately 55,000 families.
+ACORN International is a federation of autonomous member-based community organizations and tenants unions.
+The organisations represent a total membership numbers are currently at approximately 250,000 members.

+ACORN International has active affiliated organisations in multiple countries, such as Cameroon, Canada, the Czech Republic, England, France, Honduras, India, Ireland, Italy, Kenya, Peru, Scotland, Tunisia, the United States, and Wales.

 History

-It was created in 2004 by members and staff of the Association of Community Organizations for Reform Now (ACORN).
+Acorn International was created in 2004 by members and staff of the Association of Community Organizations for Reform Now (ACORN).
 The Founder and Chief Organizer is Wade Rathke.
 The headquarters of ACORN International are in New Orleans and Toronto.
 Much of the capacity outside of the organizing areas is provided by interns and volunteers that have come from George Brown College (Toronto), Carleton University (Ottawa), York University (Toronto), Georgia State University, the University of Edinburgh (Scotland), and many others.